-Routine eye exams for eye health, vision correction, eyeglasses and contact lenses are provided at Bloomfield Eye Associates by our team of New Jersey Ophthalmologists.
+Routine eye exams for eye health, vision correction, eyeglasses and contact lenses are provided at Bloomfield Eye Associates by our team of Ophthalmologists.
 Regular eye exams for children, adults and especially seniors are the best way to prevent eye health problems such as age-related macular degeneration (AMD), glaucoma, cataracts and diabetic eye problems from leading to vision loss.
 Regular eye exams for children, teens and young adults help to be sure that vision problems are not interfering with school, learning and even sports activities.
 We recommend that all patients have regular eye examinations depending on your age, your health, your family history of eye problems and whether you have been diagnosed or treated for any eye conditions or diseases in the past.

 When Should I Have My Eyes Examined?

 Any time that you experience a sudden change in your vision, pain, redness, discharge, flashes of light, floaters or spots, you should call our office immediately at 973-338-1001 and tell the receptionist what you are experiencing so they prioritize a time for your appointment.